 In general terms effective Winter Maintenance consists of applying precautionary treatments to the road surface in advance of predicted snow and ice conditions.
 This precautionary treatment is achieved by spreading salt on roads and footways to prevent the formation of ice, commonly referred to as “gritting”.
 The most practical de-icing material for use on Aberdeenshire’s roads is 10mm Rock Salt, this is a graded material supplied in accordance with the appropriate national standard, BS 3247:1991.
 Depending on particular circumstances a salt/sand mix may also be used.
 In addition to precautionary treatments it is also necessary to react to weather events by carrying out further gritting if ice reforms on the road surface and ploughing snow to clear roads following moderate or heavy snowfalls.

 - Post event treatments

 - Secondary treatments

 The map shows which roads in Aberdeenshire will receive gritting treatment.
-For live updates on trunk roads treatment (A90 and A96 in Aberdeenshire) visit Traffic Scotland website.
+For live updates on trunk roads treatment (A90, A96 and the A92 from Stonehaven Junction to Charleston Junction) visit Traffic Scotland website.

 These are the application of de-icers to road surfaces before the onset of freezing conditions (that is frost, snow or freezing rain).